Wander Franco Player Props: Rays vs. Cubs

-Wander Franco -- with a slugging percentage of .425 in his past 10 games, including zero homers) -- will be in action for the Tampa Bay Rays versus the Chicago Cubs, with Marcus Stroman on the hill, on May 29 at 2:20 PM ET.
+The Tampa Bay Rays, including Wander Franco (.413 on-base percentage in past 10 games, 53 points above season-long percentage), battle starting pitcher Kyle Hendricks and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.

-He strung together two hits (going 2-for-5 with two RBI) in his last appearance against the Dodgers.
+He had a one-hit showing in his last game (1-for-4) against the Cubs.

 Wander Franco Game Info & Props vs. the Cubs